Spreadsheet Models for Managers

 In a 5x5 range of a worksheet, enter the data from the table below.

 Define the name InputArray to be the above range.
 Work each of the parts of this problem independently.
-That is, no formula may use any previous result; all formulas must refer directly to InputArray; no formula can refer to cells by their A1 or R1C1 references.
-Use only the worksheet functions INDEX or OFFSET.
-Do not use explicit range references or the names of any ranges other than InputArray.
+That is, no formula you write may use any previous result; all formulas must refer directly to InputArray; no formula you write can refer to cells by their A1 or R1C1 references.
+Use only the worksheet functions INDEX or OFFSET, or any of the worksheet functions we’ve introduced so far in this course.
+Do not use any other worksheet functions.
+Do not use explicit range references, explicit cell references, or the names of any ranges other than InputArray.

-In a 2x3 range of the worksheet, enter a formula that extracts the elements of the InputArray that lie in columns 1 through 3 and rows 3 and 4 of InputArray.
+In a 2x3 range of the worksheet, enter an array formula that extracts the elements of the InputArray that lie in columns 1 through 3 and rows 3 and 4 of InputArray.
 Use the intersection operator.
+Your result should be a single 2x3 range.

 Note: In this problem, you may wish to use the Convolve macro.